lewislwood/jwt-auth-role-express/README.md

  1. Clone Repository "git clone [https://github.com/lewislwood/jwt-auth-role-express]"
  2. In the folder type "git fetch --all" // This will download all branches.
  3. Type "npm install"  // Installs depencies (dotenv,bcryptjs,express,typescript,winston
- 4. rename .env-sample to .env  // you really should generate your own unique token key *see below*) I know I am not using this key, but others may
+ 4. rename .env-sample to .env
+ 5. type: npm run token  // generates a token to .token file. copy it to the .env file
- 5. Now checkout the branch you want to play with. "git checkout auth" // The first branch
+ 6. Now checkout the branch you want to play with. "git checkout auth" // The first branch

 Braches are [main, auth, role, final]